 - Introduction to Bioethical Argument (BIOE 6010) (Strongly Encouraged).
 This course is intended to serve as an introduction to the academic field of bioethics.
 Students will be introduced to classic papers, basic concepts, field history and important legal cases in the field.
 But rather than being a broad survey course of many content areas in bioethics, this course will examine how bioethical arguments are constructed with the objective of mastering both the critique of bioethical arguments and their construction.
 Therefore, most importantly, this course serves as a “methods course” for learning the skill of persuasive bioethics argument, i.e., “the art of conversion.”
 In some of the course sessions, we will focus on the analysis of arguments made by others.
 In many of the weeks of the course, we will focus on the process of constructing our own, effective bioethical arguments.

-- Final Project (BIOE 996).
+- Optional Capstone Project (BIOE 9960).
 A research project that results in a publishable quality paper.

 The MBE Student Worksheet will help you and your advising team plan your MBE career

 See more information on specific dual-degree requirements here.